MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

     > - Task suggestions are displayed only in the Standard channel and not in the private channel or shared channel.
     > - Task suggestions are shown only for the collaboration spaces that are created after April 15, 2024 and not for the existing collaboration spaces.

 - **Task creation and assignment**: Sales team members can select all or some of the suggested tasks and create them as Planner tasks.
 They can also assign the tasks to themselves or to other channel members.
-If required, they can update the task title, owner, and due date.
+If necessary, they can update the task title, owner, and due date.
 Preview of the task is shown to the user creating the task.

 - **Planner app integration**: Sales team members can add the Planner app as a tab in the channel to view and manage the tasks from it.
 They can also view and manage the tasks from the Planner app.